ThePindabaas/PaperMC-Containerized-LocalDev/README.md

 Run `make run` to start up the server.

+Run `make shell` to attach a new sell session to the MC console.

-Connect to it as you would to another local MC server.
+Connect to it from a client as you would to another local MC server.